Nidderdale National Landscape

 March Ghyll Heather Moorland

 Farming is a dominant feature of the grassland plateau where you will find areas of flower-rich meadows alongside fields used to produce silage crops.
-The gritstone geology that underlies the AONB’s moorland plateau outcrops in places to form crags that overlook river valleys.
+The gritstone geology that underlies the National Landscape’s moorland plateau outcrops in places to form crags that overlook river valleys.
 Elsewhere gritstone has formed striking weathered tors at Brimham Rocks, which is nationally important for its geological significance.
-Wherever you are in Nidderdale AONB you are also surrounded by a rich and fascinating heritage, which draws on thousands of years of human activity and an industrial past that was dominated by mining, quarrying and textiles.
+Wherever you are in Nidderdale National Landscape you are also surrounded by a rich and fascinating heritage, which draws on thousands of years of human activity and an industrial past that was dominated by mining, quarrying and textiles.

 (c) Micheal Bell Ripon Photographic Society Nidderdale NL - Descending to Scar House Reservoir (c) Micheal Bell Ripon Photographic Society